syntevo/docs/SmartGit/Latest/Integrations/Git-LFS.md

+---
+redirect_from:
+  - /SmartGit/Latest/Git-LFS
+  - /SmartGit/Latest/Git-LFS.html
+---

 # Git-LFS

-SmartGit provides the common Git-LFS operations, provided that Git-LFS has been installed on your system and it's configured in your Git config files, so it will work from command line.
+SmartGit provides support for common Git Large File Storage (Git-LFS) operations, provided that Git-LFS has been installed on your system and it's configured in your Git config files, so that Git-LFS is already configured and tested to be working from the command line.

 ## Implementing low-level commands